Pearls Before Swine by Stephan Pastis for December 04, 2022

 8. Image

-crochetkid24 Premium Member over 1 year ago
+crochetkid24 Premium Member about 2 years ago

 They keep saying to support the local newspaper but then they cut the paper editions for Monday and Tuesday.
 Then I got the bill for next year’s and they want $657 for 52 weeks.
 I changed it to just the Wednesday and Sunday papers for $345.
 I get emails every day for the online edition which is basically the paper I used to get in printed form.
 Most of it is only available online anymore.